nsaif86/ML-Based-Online-Traffic-Classification-for-SDNs/README.md

 ####  Ryu controller

 > We use [Ryu](https://ryu-sdn.org/) to deploy our management and monitoring SDN application.
-POX can work in any OS Environment that support python 3.
+Ryu can work in any OS Environment that support python 3.
 You can install Ryu as following:
  `sudo pip install ryu`

 #### Mininet